dobots/aim/install.md

     aimconnect yarp WriteModule 0 output ReadModule 0 input

 This will use the YARP middleware to set up a TCP connection between the WriteModule and the ReadModule to send over a value.
-The "connect" utility needs to know which middleware is used, on the moment it will require a server to be run on the machine, but this requirement can be lifted for a distributed environment, as long as the specific "connect" implementations of the middleware knows how to find the registered ports.
+The \"connect\" utility needs to know which middleware is used, on the moment it will require a server to be run on the machine, but this requirement can be lifted for a distributed environment, as long as the specific \"connect\" implementations of the middleware knows how to find the registered ports.

 ### Example with ZeroMQ